BryanLoops/Scraper00/README.md

 # Scraper00
-Standard scraper using beautifulsoup4, requests and pandas
+Standard scraper using beautifulsoup and request to get information about video cards at newegg.com.